FabbriniMarco/MacroMicro-ITA-Tracker/README.md

 # MacroMicro-ITA-Tracker: Analyze Diets with Italian Food Tables

 MacroMicro-ITA-Tracker is a free open-source nutritional data calculator tool that helps researchers and clinicians to analyze the nutritional content of Italian meals.
-The food tables have been downloaded from the "CREA Centro di ricerca Alimenti e Nutrizione" (Italian Council for Agricultural Research and Analysis of Agricultural Economic) web page: https://www.alimentinutrizione.it/sezioni/tabelle-nutrizionali and https://www.alimentinutrizione.it.

 This tool allows users to select foods from a comprehensive list of 900 foods, specify the quantity in grams, and get detailed information about the macro and micronutrients present in the dietary intake.

 <div align=center>
   <img width="377" alt="Screenshot 1" src="https://github.com/user-attachments/assets/e4362888-75c9-49d4-877b-bdd415b5390d" height="420">